 - Fair maps that eliminate gerrymandering produce legislatures that represent the will of the people.
-Fair maps preserve our representative democracy. - 2.
+Fair maps preserve our representative democracy.
+Representative fairness assures that a map is free of gerrymandering. - 2.
 Maps should be tested to verify that they eliminate gerrymandering.
 The test, and the data used to implement the test, should be transparent. - 3.
-A two-stage mapmaking process can be used to produce maps that achieve desired redistricting criteria and are verified to be free of gerrymandering - 4.
+A two-stage mapmaking process can be used to produce maps that achieve desired redistricting criteria and are verified to be free of gerrymandering. - 4.
+Representatives from competitive districts have an incentive to consider both sides of an issue.
+However, not every district in the state must be competitive; the legislature must be competitive. - 5.
 Representation in a legislative body is not enough.
-Your representative must have the opportunity to participate in a legislature that is not gerrymandered. - 5.
-Representatives from competitive districts have an incentive to consider both sides of an issue.
-However, not every district in the state must be competitive; the legislature must be competitive. - 6.
+Your representative must have the opportunity to participate in a legislature that is not gerrymandered. - 6.
 Trade-offs are often required among redistricting criteria.
 The benefits of each must be weighed.